Congressional deadline arrives for DOJ evidence on Trump wiretap claims

 Washington (CNN)The Department of Justice is under pressure to provide any documents related to President Donald Trump's accusation -- presented so far without evidence -- that the Obama administration wiretapped his phones at Trump Tower during the campaign.

-The House Intelligence Community has set a Monday deadline for the DOJ to provide the evidence, a source familiar with the matter has told CNN, and has sent letters throughout the intelligence community this week to obtain records related to Russia.
+The House Intelligence Committee has set a Monday deadline for the DOJ to provide the evidence, a source familiar with the matter has told CNN, and has sent letters throughout the intelligence community this week to obtain records related to Russia.

 Former President Barack Obama has denied the allegations through a spokesman, and his former director of national intelligence, James Clapper, also has publicly refuted them.
 Sources have told CNN that FBI Director James Comey also pushed back against Trump's claim.